SiaJAT/ProjectPalm/README.md

 When the window opens, it will show the hue detection region as a grid of blue rectangles.
-To initiate the hue detection, place your palm over the region, covering it entirely, and then press the 'q' key.
+To initiate the hue detection, place your palm over the region, covering it entirely, and then click on the window that is displaying the webcam feed.
+Then press the 'q' key.
 The program will analyze the hue in the region for 25 frames and then automatically go into gesture mode.
 From this window, you can make gestures to control the mouse.